Emotional Health FAQ

-A. People who are worried about their emotional health, are often concerned regarding other issues, such as grief, bereavement, anxiety, depression, trauma, chronic illnesses, success, behavioral issues, disabilities, stress management, anger management, PTSD, acute stress, and transition to major life changes like divorce.
+A. People who are worried about their emotional health are often concerned regarding other issues, such as grief, bereavement, anxiety, depression, trauma, chronic illnesses, success, behavioral problems, disabilities, stress management, anger management, PTSD, acute stress, and transition to significant life changes like divorce.
 All of these are major life experiences that can negatively influence your emotional health.

 Q. Are Emotional Health Issues Genetic?

 A. Emotional health isn’t the same as mental health.
 There are family histories that leave you at greater risk of mental health issues.
 However, emotional health is different.
 Emotions are contagious, however.